Outcome

 It is important to avoid cross-contamination in all possible ways.
 This is important not only for the reasons mentioned above but also in relation to .
 Due to cross-contamination, allergens can end up on and/or in products that they do not belong in.
 As a result, they are not listed under the ingredients on the label as they do not belong as an ingredient in the product.
 The result may be that people who are allergic to, for example, the do eat the product since it is normal according to the label.
 This can lead to dangerous situations as there are consumers who can go into shock and even die from a small amount.

 Based on the foregoing, it is important to map out within the which allergens are processed in which process steps or on which lines.
 The later an allergen is added to a product, the smaller the chance that it will come into contact with other products.
 As a company, make sure that you properly assess the risk of unwanted transfer.
 This risk can be reduced by planning differently, eg separation in space or time, adjusting the production sequence by preparing products without allergens first or by better or more often.
-It is to which order and when cleaning (dry or wet) should take place.
-When cleaning, should be taken that cleaning materials (brushes, cloths, etc.) can also be a source of cross-contamination.
+It is to record which order and when cleaning (dry or wet) should take place.
+When cleaning, care should be taken that cleaning materials (brushes, cloths, etc.) can also be a source of cross-contamination.
 Finally, it is often the urgent orders that cross the planning and thus cause the problems.
-So, especially during these orders, make sure that all are controlled as much as possible.
+So, especially during these orders, make sure that all risks are controlled as much as possible.

 TwitterFacebookLinkedInPin It